-The 3.5-mile beach is picturesque, featuring soft white sand and bordered by a 2.2-mile boardwalk that was completely redone after the storm.
+The 3.5-mile beach is picturesque, featuring soft white sand and a 2.2-mile boardwalk that was completely redone after the storm.
 Along the boardwalk, you’ll find mostly apartment complexes but scant hotels; elsewhere, there are detached homes and plentiful bungalows.
 The town includes several micro-neighborhoods, each with its own character: the west end is “a party place,” Tripodi says, with the busiest nightlife, while the east end of town is quieter.
 The main drag, Park Avenue, is a few blocks from the beach, home to the majority of restaurants and retail.

 Anthony Dalto, who runs the Long Beach blog Sea by the City, says your ideal neighborhood depends on a few factors.
 “The West End has mostly bungalows and multi-family homes.
 That’s where you will find bars, restaurants and nightlife, but with that comes crowds,” he says.
 “High-rise apartments on the boardwalk will give you a nice view and you’ll be closer to the LIRR.
 The East End, the Canals, and other parts are family-oriented areas with larger lots and, if you're lucky, a yard.”